HPastoral/Azure-SOC/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Azure live Honeynet with Live Traffic and Sentinel (SIEM) Geolocation
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this undertaking, I have constructed a compact honeynet within the Azure platform and established a mechanism to gather log data from diverse sources, channeling them into a Log Analytics workspace.
+This workspace is subsequently employed by Microsoft Sentinel to construct comprehensive attack maps, initiate alert notifications, and generate incident reports.
+To evaluate the security of the vulnerable environment, I conducted a 24-hour assessment of key security metrics.
+Following this, I implemented several security controls to fortify the environment and proceeded to measure the metrics for an additional 24 hours.
+The ensuing section presents the outcomes, showcasing the following metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)